11 Monarchs Who Went Insane

 Maria Eleonora (1599-1655) was desperate to give her husband a son, but after a couple of miscarriages and stillbirths, she kind of lost it when the baby she finally delivered in 1626 was a girl, screaming, “Instead of a son, I am given a daughter, dark and ugly, with a great nose and black eyes.
 Take her from me, I will not have such a monster!”

 She tried several times to kill baby Christina, “accidentally” dropping her or shoving her down the stairs.
 Though King Gustavus Adolphus was happy to have a daughter, he was killed in battle less than two years later.
 Maria Eleonora responded with hysterical grieving that included keeping her husband's body above ground for 18 months so she could periodically touch it.
 Additionally, she made Christina sleep under a golden casket that contained her father’s heart.

 Miraculously, Christina grew up to be a completely functioning woman and queen.

-The product of inbreeding—his parents were double first cousins - Ferdinand was epileptic, encephalitic, rarely talked and had problems doing simple tasks.
-As Emperor, it's been alleged that the only words he uttered were, “I am the Emperor, and I want dumplings.”
+The product of inbreeding—his parents were double first cousins—Ferdinand (1793-1875) had epilepsy and encephalitis, rarely talked, and had problems doing simple tasks.
+As emperor, it's been alleged that the only words he uttered were, “I am the emperor, and I want dumplings.”
 However, Ferdinand did keep a perfectly coherent diary, suggesting that he wasn’t crazy at all, just a guy with the misfortune to be born to a family obsessed with keeping the bloodline "pure."